Vardot/varbase_vmi_demo/README.md

-# varbase view modes inventory demo
+# varbase vmi demo

-Have a demo work for how to use view modes inventory in Varbase.
+Have a demo work for how to use vmi in Varbase.

 ## Requirements

   layout_plugin module.

-  view_modes_inventory module.
+  vmi module.

 ## Installation